 To alleviate the cringiness of the tour, skip the “quacking”. 🙂

-Quincy Market and Faneuil Hall are stops along the Freedom Trail but it’s also a popular tourist area worthy of a couple of hours.
-Quincy Market has many options for food, including Boston staples such as clam chowder, baked beans, and raw oysters.
-My kids love the New England clam chowder served in a bread bowl.
+Quincy Market and Faneuil Hall are stops along the Freedom Trail but it’s also a popular tourist stop worthy of an afternoon.
+There are many options for food, including Boston staples such as clam chowder, baked beans, and raw oysters.

-Faneuil Hall was an old market building built in 1742.
-The second floor was the site of many town meetings where Sam Adams and others protested against taxes imposed on the colonies.
+Faneuil Hall was an old market building built in 1742, and the second floor was the site of many town meetings where Sam Adams and others lead cries of protest against taxes imposed on the colonies.

 Outside of Quincy Market, you can often see free live performances ranging from live music with a variety of different musical instruments to stunt performers.